Swipe left for slideshow. Article continues below.

-In all, we analyzed 31 cities in New Mexico with a population of more than 5,000 using the latest FBI crime data.
+In all, we analyzed 29 cities in New Mexico with a population of more than 5,000 using the latest FBI crime data.

-Here's the list of the safest cities in New Mexico for 2018:
+Here's the list of the safest cities in New Mexico for 2019:

 While there are surveys and public polls on what cities in a state are the safest, we didn't want to rely on speculation and opinion.
-Instead, we looked at the hard numbers from the FBI's most recent report of crime (Sept 2017) in New Mexico.
+Instead, we looked at the hard numbers from the FBI's most recent report of crime (Sept 2018) in New Mexico.

-We only looked at cities that have populations of more than 5,000 people reported to the FBI in 2016.
-This left us with a total of 31 of the biggest cities in New Mexico to rank.
+We only looked at cities that have populations of more than 5,000 people reported to the FBI in 2017.
+This left us with a total of 29 of the biggest cities in New Mexico to rank.

-We ranked each city for each criteria from 1 to 31 where 1 in any particular category is the safest.
+We ranked each city for each criteria from 1 to 29 where 1 in any particular category is the safest.

 Next, we averaged each places two criteria to create a Safety Index.
 We crowned the place with the lowest overall Safety Score "The Safest Place In New Mexico".

 Note: This report is not an analysis of the effectiveness of local police departments, nor does it reflect the fact that people from out of town may come into a community and cause a crime.
 It simply looks at where crimes occurred most frequently, based on a city's population.